-Xrdb The xrdb utility may be used to load a file containing resources into the X server.
+Xrdb The xrdb utility may be used to load a file containing resources into the defaults/classname) for an application is loaded whenever the application is started.

+X server.
 Once the resources are loaded, the resources will affect any new applications started on the display that they were loaded onto.

-Application Defaults The application defaults (app-defaults) file (normally in /usr/lib/X11/app-defaults/ classname ) for an application is loaded whenever the application is started.
-The macaumae emperificat ion has two colon concreted nexts a name, and a value.
-The value is a
+Application Defaults The application defaults (app-defaults) file (normally in /usr/lib/X11/app-